pattonsgirl/CEG2350/docs/Labs/Lab07/Instructions.md

 2. Download an ISO (installation image) for a **Linux** distribution with desktop environment of your choice.
     - The point is to go through the installation process. *Do not download and use a pre-built VM image for this lab*.
 You may switch to that on your own time.
-    - Recommended options include: Ubuntu Desktop, LUbuntu, Linux Mint, Elementary, Kali, Pop OS
+    - Recommended options include: Ubuntu Desktop, LUbuntu, Linux Mint, Elementary, Kali, Pop OS, Rocky
-        - See [DistroWatch](https://distrowatch.com/) for a comprehensive site about all possible distros
+        - See [DistroWatch](https://distrowatch.com/) to see just about every option and a summary of why it exists.
     - Graphics Troubleshooting
-        - If you see an error about video memory / have a blank screen, power off the VM and chnage the following **Display** settings:
+        - If you see an error about video memory / have a blank screen, power off the VM and change the following **Display** settings:
             - Video Memory - 128 MB (max it out)
             - Graphics Controller - VMSVGA
                 - try VBoxSVGA if the other is still not showing your screen